 A weak protagonist can be easily overcome with a strong plot, which this book has for 90% of its length.
 There’s a mystery surrounding terrorist attacks on spacer colonies in the solar system, coupled with odd and potentially dangerous qube (quantum computer) behavior.
 Throw in an increasingly desperate and depressing Earth (which in the novel has basically become the solar system’s Africa), and you have a story threading together various inferences that seem to lead toward an epoch-shattering conclusion.

 Alas, ’tis not to be.
 The general malaise throughout the book remains unresolved and humanity continues along its meaningless path.
-The problem with the qubes, which could have represented a new era for humanity by having a new, alien intelligence with which to interact and learn, is quickly resolved and dispatched in a few paragraphs.
+The problem with the qubes, which could have represented a new era for humanity by having a novel, alien intelligence with which to interact and learn, is quickly resolved and dispatched in a few paragraphs.
 The central mystery of the novel–terrorist attacks on spacer colonies–turns out to be nothing more than an unintended consequence of a minor real estate dispute involving characters who are barely mentioned in the novel.